Cynanchum acidum

 Cynanchum acidum is a species of flowering plant in the family Apocynaceae, typically found in the arid parts of peninsular India where it is used in religious sacrifices.
 The plant is religiously linked to Hinduism and is believed to be a major ingredient of the Soma in Ancient India.

 Description

 Cynanchum acidum is a perennial leafless, jointed shrub with green, cylindrical, fleshy glabrous with twining branches having milky white latex and with its leaves reduced to scales.
 Its flowers are white or pale greenish white, are fragrant and grow in umbels on branch extremities.
 The fruits follicles taper at both ends; seeds are flat, ovate, comose.
 This leafless plant grows in rocky, sterile places all over India.

 Uses

 As a beverage

 The plant yields an abundance of a mildly acidulous milky juice, and travellers like nomadic cowherds suck its tender shoots to allay thirst.
-Traditional accounts hold that Cynanchum acidum is the Soma plant of the Vedas.
+Outdated accounts hold that Cynanchum acidum is the Soma plant of the Vedas.
 The Rigveda, ix. says the purifying Soma, like the sea rolling its waves, has poured forth songs, hymns, and thoughts.